 The Pros and Cons

 Although the debate continues, many growers who use the modified Morgan test believe that a weak acid extract does a better job of identifying the amount of nutrients in the soil that are available to crops.
 Out in the field, the argument goes, the soil is exposed to a variety of weak acids from rainfall and root secretions (or exudates) from crops, but no strong acids.
-Although there might be substantial additional nutrients in the soil, without a strong acid to extract them, they remain tied up and unavailable to crops.
+There might be substantial additional nutrients in the soil.
+But without a strong acid to extract them, they remain tied up and unavailable to crops.

 Strong acid extracts can, however, be especially important in revealing other things about soil.
 The Mehlich 3, for instance, is typically used to determine a soil’s Cation Exchange Capacity, commonly called the CEC.
 This is a measure of the soil’s ability to hold nutrients.
 More specifically, a soil’s CEC speaks to its ability to hold positively charged nutrients (cations) including calcium, magnesium, potassium and ammonium.

 There is no right answer in choosing between weak and strong acid extractions.
 Both kinds of tests can have their advantages in different situations.
-Now that you know the basics, call the lab at your nearest land grant university or consult with your local extension agent to help you make a final decision on which test is best for your farm.
+Now that you know the basics, call the lab at your nearest land grant university.
+Or you can consult with your local extension agent to help you make a final decision on which test is best for your farm.